On extreme points of measures which implement an isometric embedding of model spaces: Introduction

+The case $\thth(z)=z$ in \eqref{thal} arises in Geronimus' approach to the theory of orthogonal polynomials on the unit circle \cite[Chapter 3]{Si1}.
+The model space is now the one dimensional space of constant functions, and $\cm(\thth)$ is the set of all probability measures on $\bt$.

-The set $\ss(\thth)$ is easily seen to be a convex set which is compact in *-weak topology of the space $\cm_+(\bt)$ of finite, positive, Borel measures on $\bt$.
-The study of the set $\ss_{ext}(\thth)$ of extreme points for $\ss(\thth)$ seems quite natural.
+The set $\cm(\thth)$ is easily seen to be a convex, compact in *-weak topology of the space $\cm_+(\bt)$ set.
+The study of the set $\cm_{ext}(\thth)$ of extreme points for $\cm(\thth)$ seems quite natural.
 This is exactly the problem we address here.
-A point $\s\in\ss(\thth)$ is said to be an {\it extreme point of} $\ss(\thth)$ if
+A point $\s\in\cm(\thth)$ is said to be an {\it extreme point of} $\cm(\thth)$ if

-Equivalently, there is no nontrivial representation of $\s$ as a convex linear combination of two measures from $\ss(\thth)$.
+To paraphrase, there is no nontrivial representation of $\s$ as a convex linear combination of two Aleksandrov--Sarason measures.